The silhouette of a pyramid, rising starkly against the horizon, is surprisingly universal and appears in multiple cultures in human history.

 The Maya, whose civilization stretched across modern-day Mexico, Belize, Guatemala, and Honduras, built pyramids that were typically part of larger city complexes.

-Notable examples include the Pyramid of the Magician at Uxmal and the Temple of the Inscriptions at Palenque, which served both as a temple and as the tomb of the ruler Pakal the Great.
+Notable examples include the Pyramid of the Magician at Uxmal and the Temple of the Inscriptions at Palenque, the latter which served both as a temple and as the tomb of the ruler Pakal the Great.

 The Aztec civilization, based in the Valley of Mexico, also built striking pyramids, such as the Templo Mayor in their capital city of Tenochtitlán.